Manufacturers Trust Company Building: Interior

-510 Fifth Avenue is supported by eight interior columns, set back 11 ft behind Fifth Avenue and 20 ft behind 43rd Street.
+The Manufacturers Trust Company Building is supported by eight interior columns, set back 11 ft behind Fifth Avenue and 20 ft behind 43rd Street.
 These piers are clad with white Vermont marble.
-The concrete floor slabs are cantilevered from the columns.
+The concrete floor slabs are cantilevered from the columns, giving the impression that the first and second floors are a single, 40 ft room.
 The floor slabs are carried to the 43rd Street facade on steel beams and to the Fifth Avenue facade on concrete beams.
 The third and fourth-floor slabs are hidden from the outside by the spandrels.
 The second-floor slab is recessed from the facade and is not hidden by spandrels, giving the appearance it was floating.
 The building's floors contained asphalt tile and cement finishes above the concrete slabs.